girishSuraskar/Data_Cleaning_Project/Airbnb Dataset/README.md

 ## Results & Insights

-- 1. Cleaned dataset ready for analysis.
+- Cleaned dataset ready for analysis.

-- 2.Improved data quality by handling missing and inconsistent data.
+- Improved data quality by handling missing and inconsistent data.

-- 3.Prepared dataset for further data analysis and visualization.
+- Prepared dataset for further data analysis and visualization.